Bounding Radon numbers via Betti numbers: Technique

 \subsection{Homological almost embeddings}

-Homological almost embeddings are the first ingredient we need.
-Before defining them, let us first recall (standard) almost embeddings.
-Let $\mathbf{R}$ be a topological space. \begin{definition} Let $K$ be an (abstract) simplicial complex with geometric realization $|K|$ and $\mathbf{R}$ a topological space.
+Homological almost embeddings are the first ingredient that we need.
+Before defining them, let us first recall (standard) almost-embeddings.
+Let $\mathbf{R}$ be a non-empty topological space. \begin{definition} Let $K$ be an (abstract) simplicial complex with geometric realization $|K|$.
 A continuous map $f\colon |K|\to \mathbf{R}$ is an \emph{almost-embedding} of $K$ into $\mathbf{R}$, if the images of disjoint simplices are disjoint. \end{definition}

-\begin{definition} Let $K$ be a simplicial complex, and consider a chain map $\gamma\colon C_\ast(K; \Z_2)\rightarrow C_\ast(\mathbf{R}; \Z_2)$ from the simplicial chains in $K$ to singular chains in $\mathbf{R}$.
+\begin{definition}[\cite{hb17}] Let $K$ be a simplicial complex, and consider a chain map $\gamma\colon C_\ast(K; \Z_2)\rightarrow C_\ast(\mathbf{R}; \Z_2)$ from the simplicial chains in $K$ to singular chains in $\mathbf{R}$.